Back to School | 2020-21

 High School Breakfast - $1.50

 Adult/Teacher Lunch - $4.00

 As a participant in the National School Lunch Program, the district offers free and reduced rates on breakfast and lunch for students of families that meet certain income guidelines.
-Online application link for Free/Reduced Meals will be available at the beginning of August.
+Online application link for Free/Reduced Meals are listed below for the 2020-21 school year: